Arrhythmias in Children

 In addition to a complete medical history and physical examination of your child, there are several different types of procedures that may be used to diagnose arrhythmias.
 Some of these procedures include the following:

-Electrocardiogram (ECG or EKG).
+Electrocardiogram (ECG).
 An electrocardiogram is a measurement of the electrical activity of the heart.
 By placing electrodes at specific locations on the body (chest, arms, and legs), a picture, or tracing, of the electrical activity can be obtained as the electrical activity is received and interpreted by an ECG machine.
 An ECG can indicate the presence of arrhythmias or other types of heart conditions.
 There are several variations of the ECG test, including the following:

 Resting ECG.
 For this procedure, the clothing on the upper body is removed and small, sticky patches called electrodes are attached to the chest, arms, and legs.
 These electrodes are connected to the ECG machine by wires.
 The ECG machine is then started and records the heart's electrical activity for a minute or so.
 The child is lying down during this ECG.